You Need to Make These Easy Caramel Apples Right Now

 - Use good quality chocolate, like Ghirardelli melting wafers or Guittard white chocolate chips (not Wilton, sorry).

-- Lay your parchment paper on a baking sheet, so you can easily move the apples in and out of the fridge.
+- Lay your parchment papers on baking sheets, so you can easily move the apples in and out of the fridge.

 - Work quickly when dipping, both the caramel and chocolate cool fast.

-- For both layers, scrape the bottom of the apple against the rim of the bowl avoid a giant ‘foot’ of coating under the apple.
+- After dipping each layer, scrape the bottom of the apple against the rim of the bowl to avoid a giant ‘foot’ of the coating under the apple.

 If you find the caramel is hardening/cooling too much, just cover it up with plastic wrap and place it in the microwave again for about 30 seconds to 1 minute to loosen it up.

 The chocolate needs to be very hot and runny to make a nice thin second layer.
-If the chocolate isn’t thin enough, it will make a thick layer on the apple that will begin to sag in spots and it doesn’t look very pretty anymore, especially after you’ve sprinkled it with cinnamon sugar.
+If the chocolate isn’t thin enough, it will begin to sag in spots as it cools and it doesn’t look very pretty anymore, especially after you’ve sprinkled it with cinnamon sugar.
 You’ll know it’s ready when it drizzles quickly from a spoon, not dripping in glops.
 You can see a little of that in the shadow of the apple below.
-IF you can’t find Ghirardelli white melting wafers, white chocolate chips will do in a pinch, just stir in a spoonfull of coconut oil to help thin it to the right consistency.
-A 4 cup measuring cup is the perfect size and depth for dipping apples.
+IF you can’t find Ghirardelli white melting wafers, white chocolate chips will do in a pinch, just stir in a spoonful of coconut oil to help thin it to the right consistency.
+A four-cup pyrex measuring cup works great for melting/dipping the apples in chocolate!

-Here’s the finished masterpiece.
-Homemade caramel (that tastes like Werther’s original) surrounded with a layer of delicious white chocolate dusted with cinnamon and sugar.
-Some recipes will add an additional layer of crushed graham cracker, but I like them just like this :0) You will have chocolate and caramel left over from making these.
+Here’s the finished masterpiece; Easy Caramel Apples up close and personal.
+Apples smothered in homemade caramel (that tastes like Werther’s Original), surrounded with a layer of delicious white chocolate dusted with cinnamon and sugar.
+Some recipes will add a layer of crushed graham cracker, but I like to skip that :0) You will have chocolate and caramel leftover from making these.
 May I suggest apple nachos?
 Just drizzle the leftovers over sliced apples and enjoy!
-You can save your pretty apples on a stick for gifts to give away.
+Purchase caramel apple sticks at your local craft store, or make your own with real sticks if you’re feeling ambitious enough!
+I’ve even seen folks cut green leaf shapes from construction paper and tape them on the sticks for some extra cuteness.

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!